zabi-32/Resume-Image-Classifier/README.md

 ## Model Development

-The project involves the development of a machine learning model using a dataset of labeled resume and non-resume images.
+The project involves the development of a machine-learning model using a dataset of labeled resume and non-resume images.
 Different algorithms and architectures may be explored to achieve the best classification performance.

 ## How to Use the Project